 Add the flour mixture to the reduced liquids and continue cooking until thickened.

 - The best cuts for pot roast are often labeled "pot roast."
 For the most flavorful and succulent beef, use a lean chuck roast, bottom round, or rump roast.
-A bone-in 7-bone roast is another excellent option, but it is quite large, so make sure your slow cooker is large enough to accommodate it.
+A bone-in 7-bone roast is another excellent option, but it is quite large, so make sure your slow cooker is big enough to accommodate it.
 Or you could ask the butcher to cut it in half.

-- Low starch potatoes, such as red-skinned or round white, are the best choice for slow cooker because they hold up well.
+- Low starch potatoes, such as red-skinned or round white, are the best choice for slow cooker dishes because they hold up well.

 - Replace part of the water or beef stock with red wine for a richer flavor.
 Use a cabernet, merlot, or another good quality dry red wine.